LielWeinfeld/pharmacist-assistant/docs/evaluation.md

 # Agent Evaluation Plan

-This document describes how the agent’s quality, safety, correctness, and performance are evaluated.
-The goal is to ensure the agent behaves like a professional pharmacist
-assistant: factual, safe, deterministic, and user-friendly.

----

 ## Evaluation Goals

 The agent is evaluated on the following high-level goals:

-1. **Factual correctness** — All medication and stock information must match the database.
+1. **Factual correctness** — All medication and stock information must match the database and the package leaflet.
 2. **Safety & compliance** — The agent must not provide medical advice, diagnosis, or treatment recommendations.
 3. **Hallucination prevention** — The agent must not invent medications, availability, or quantities.
 4. **User experience** — Responses should be clear, concise, and streamed progressively.